souradipbiswas/souradipbiswas/README.md

 - 👋 Hi, I’m Souradip Biswas, a Full Stack Web Developer | UI/UX & Web Desginer | SEO Specialist 🚀 from India
-- 👨🏽‍💻 I’m presently looking for full time remote opportunities;
+- 👨🏽‍💻 I’m presently looking for remote web development projects;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 You can visit my portfolio website at https://souradipbiswas.com;
 - 👀 Please feel free to contact me at any time by email: souradipbiswas@outlook.com;